Genivia/ugrep/README.md

            --cpp  Output file matches in C++.
 See also options --format and -u.

            --csv  Output file matches in CSV.
-If -H, -n, -k, or -b is specified, additional values are output.
+When -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.

            -D ACTION, --devices=ACTION
                   If an input file is a device, FIFO or socket, use ACTION to process it.
 By default, ACTION is `skip', which means that devices are silently skipped.
-If ACTION is `read', devices read just as if they were ordinary files.
+When ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If an input file is a directory, use ACTION to process it.
 By default, ACTION is `skip', i.e., silently skip directories unless specified on the command line.
-If ACTION is `read', warn when directories are read as input.
-If ACTION is `recurse', read all files under each directory, recursively, following symbolic links only if they are on the command line.
+When ACTION is `read', warn when directories are read as input.
+When ACTION is `recurse', read all files under each directory, recursively, following symbolic links only if they are on the command line.
 This is equivalent to the -r option.
-If ACTION is `dereference-recurse', read all files under each directory, recursively, following symbolic links.
+When ACTION is `dereference-recurse', read all files under each directory, recursively, following symbolic links.
 This is equivalent to the -R option.